kwonus/AVBible/Help/README.md

 %span=7 %similarity=85 eternal power < Romans || $eternal-power-romans

 It’s that simple, now instead of typing the entire statement, we can utilize the macro by referencing our previously applied label.
-Here is how the macro can be invoked:
+Here is how the macro can be utilized:

 $eternal-power-romans